lauramayol/crypto_signal/README.md

 This release provides an API that recommends Buy/Sell of Bitcoin for a given date with intention to maximize profits.

+Requirements to BUY (based on Marc Howard's blog):
+1. Search terms of “Buy Bitcoin” to “BTC USD” ratio is more than 35%.
+2. BTC price difference closes more than $80 above the prior day’s close price.

-Current version is modeled after Marc Howard's blog: https://hackernoon.com/how-i-created-a-bitcoin-trading-algorithm-with-a-29-return-rate-using-sentiment-analysis-b0db0e777f4
+Reference Marc Howard's blog: https://hackernoon.com/how-i-created-a-bitcoin-trading-algorithm-with-a-29-return-rate-using-sentiment-analysis-b0db0e777f4

 ## Features